-At First Alliance Logistics Management, we carry various types of wooden pallets in our warehouse.
+At First Alliance Logistics Management, we carry various types of wooden and corrugated pallets in our warehouse.
 Below, we list the different types of pallets and where they are best suited for use.

 Most pallet providers will offer a variety of species of both hardwood or softwood.
 Hardwood is a type of wooden pallet that has a higher density which increases the pallet strength.
 However, softwood pallet can mimic hardwood strength by increasing the thickness of the boards.
 The lumber species will be dependent on which region(s) you are located.